 If two of the members are spouses or domestic partners, an additional committee member will be added.
 The committee must be approved by the Department Head and the Dean of the Graduate School.
 Membership of the committee should be proposed to the Department Head as soon as possible after advancement to candidacy and approved by the Graduate School no later than six months before the expected date of the dissertation defense.
 Once the committee has been approved by the Graduate School, changes must be petitioned in writing, so the student should carefully consider his/her choice of advisor(s) and committee members.

 The responsibilities of the dissertation committee are to:

-Defense: A complete draft of the dissertation must be circulated to dissertation committee members at least 4 weeks before the defense is held (the draft includes text, figures, tables, references, etc.).
+4.4.5 Defense: A complete draft of the dissertation (approved by the advisor) must be circulated to dissertation committee members at least three weeks before the defense is held (the draft includes text, figures, tables, references, etc.).
 Scheduling your defense could well be your biggest challenge in graduate school.
 Frequent communication regarding schedules is advised.
-Committee members are allowed 2 weeks to read the dissertation before they are required to give approval (or disapproval) to schedule the defense.
-At least 3 weeks before the date of the public defense, the student must file with the Graduate School (1) an application for the Final Oral Defense and (2) 4 copies of an abstract (not longer than 350 words, and (3) Confirmation of Agreement to Attend).
+Committee members are allowed two weeks to read the dissertation before they are required to give approval (or disapproval) to schedule the defense.
+At least three weeks before the date of the public defense, an approved application for Final Oral Defense must be on file with the Graduate School.
+Students should apply in GradWeb at least 4-5 weeks in advance of the final oral defense to ensure an approved application is received by the 3 week deadline.
 A formal public defense of the dissertation on the Eugene campus is mandatory.
 During this public defense, the candidate will present the major ideas, findings, and results of the dissertation research, and be subject to questions by members of the dissertation committee and the general public.
 The candidate’s dissertation committee must attend the oral defense, and the dissertation advisor must certify to the Graduate School that the defense occurred as scheduled.